These 13 Breeds Make the Best Apartment Dogs

 Best Apartment Dogs: English Bulldog

 According to the American Kennel Club, English Bulldogs are renowned for being calm, courageous and very protective of their human friends.
 The best part?
-English Bulldogs don’t require much exercise outside of regular walks and the occasional vigorous playdate, which makes them perfect for condos and apartments.
+English Bulldogs don’t require much exercise outside of regular walks and the occasional vigorous playdate, which makes them one of the best dogs for apartments.

 Consider these reasons you should adopt an older dog.